-Grace O'Sullivan serves as Associate Vice President of Corporate Engagement and Strategic Partnerships.
+Grace O'Sullivan serves as Vice President of Corporate Engagement and Strategic Partnerships.
 She brings over a decade of expertise in higher education and creating impactful public-private partnerships.
-Grace’s efforts lead to efficient and win-win collaborations between corporations and the nation’s most innovative school, Arizona State University.
+Grace’s efforts lead to efficient and win-win collaborations between the private sector and the nation’s most innovative school, Arizona State University.

-Prior to this role, Grace advanced a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, Phoenix Children’s Hospital, Maricopa Integrated Health Systems and HonorHealth.
+Grace's team also advances a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, and Phoenix Children’s Hospital.
 In addition, she helped launch a set of connected health/biosensor initiatives led by Nobel Laureate, Dr. Leland Hartwell at the ASU Biodesign Institute.
-She now oversees this portfolio with the help of a talented team.

 2005 - B.S., Justice Studies, Arizona State University

 2010 - M.B.A., W.P.
 Carey School of Business, Arizona State University

 Organizational Behavior, Human Centered Design, Digital Health, Healthcare, Leadership, Research Administration, Public Policy, EdTech, New Learning Models